canopy-project/canopy-project/docs/organization_design.md

 ORGANIZATION names share a namespace and validation criteria with USER names.

-Within an organization, you can define ROLES, and assign USERS to ROLES.
-A ROLE is essentially a set of USERS.
+Within an organization, you can define ROLES, and assign USERS to TEAMS.
+A TEAM is essentially a set of USERS.

-You can then grant access to DEVICES within an ORGANIZATION by granting permission for that ROLE.
+You can then grant access to DEVICES within an ORGANIZATION by granting permission for that TEAM.

 For example, if there are three organizations "Brand", "Odm", "Support Company"
     A single device may be accessible to: